Operation Daybreak: Historical inaccuracies

-While the film remains true to the facts of the operation, critics have highlighted some inaccuracies and omissions.
+While the film remains broadly true to the facts of the operation, critics have highlighted some inaccuracies and omissions.
 The circumstances leading up to the assassination of Heydrich were largely ignored, with the implication that the operation was primarily an effort to remove a man who may have been the successor to Adolf Hitler, yet Heydrich was not considered second to Hitler within the Nazi party.
 While the film portrays the British Special Operations Executive as being responsible for the operation, in reality they had little involvement, as it was primarily the Czechoslovak government-in-exile that organised the operation.
 The operation was considered a necessity by Winston Churchill in an effort to raise allied morale, despite the expectation of German retribution.
 The film failed to emphasize this facet or the involvement of those whose actions ultimately resulted in the Nazi destruction of Lidice.

-The film does not show that aunt Marie Moravcová commits suicide in the toilet after consuming a capsule of cyanide.
+The film does not show that aunt Marie Moravcová commits suicide in the toilet by ingesting a capsule of cyanide.
 Similarly, Ata was not interrogated in the flat as the film suggests, but was arrested along with his father.
 After his mother's suicide, he was shown her severed head and warned his father would be killed if he did not reveal information.
 This is not shown in the film.

 In the film, Sergeant Karel Curda's betrayal made him appear as a "treacherous weakling", though in reality his confession came after an order by Hitler for the execution of 30,000 political Czech prisoners of war.

 The finale shows Kubiš and Gabčík sacrificing each other in a flooded crypt, yet in reality, Kubiš was found unconscious in the church by the Nazis and taken to hospital upon where he was declared dead within twenty minutes.
 Other reports from the time suggested that the Gestapo claimed the paratroopers were captured while hiding and were immediately executed.